Joint Spectral Radius and Path-Complete Graph Lyapunov Functions: Path-complete graphs with two nodes

 \begin{remark} Proposition \ref{prop8} (equation \ref{hscceqdual}) establishes the equivalence of the bounds obtained from the pair of dual graphs $G_{1}$ and $G_{1}^{\prime}$.
 This, however, is not true for graphs $G_{2}$ and $\overline{G}_2$ as there exist examples for which

 \end{remark}

 The diagram in Figure~\ref{fig:Hasse.diag} summarizes the results of this section.
 We remark that no relations other than the ones given in Figure~\ref{fig:Hasse.diag} can be established among these path-complete graphs.
-Indeed, whenever there are no relations between two graphs in Figure~\ref{fig:Hasse.diag}, we have examples of matrices $A_1,A_2$ (not presented here) for which one graph can outperform the other.
+Indeed, whenever there are no relations between two graphs in Figure~\ref{fig:Hasse.diag}, we have examples of matrices $A_1,A_2$ for which one graph can outperform the other. \amal{These examples are not presented here but are available online and can be retrieved from \cite{uclurl}.}

-Based on our (incomprehensive) numerical experiments, the graphs $G_1$ and $G^\prime_1$ seem to statistically perform better than all other graphs in Figure~\ref{fig:Hasse.diag}.
+Based on our numerical experiments, the graphs $G_1$ and $G^\prime_1$ seem to statistically perform better than all other graphs in Figure~\ref{fig:Hasse.diag}.
 For example, we ran experiments on a set of $100$ random $5\times5$ matrices $\{A_1,A_2\}$ with elements uniformly distributed in $\left[ -1,1\right]$ to compare the performance of graphs $G_1, G_2$ and $\overline{G}_2$.
 If in each case we also consider the relabeled matrices (i.e., $\{A_2,A_1\}$) as our input, then, out of the total $200$ instances, graph $G_1$ produced strictly better bounds on the JSR $58$ times, whereas graphs $G_2$ and $\overline{G}_2$ each produced the best bound of the three graphs only $23$ times.
 (The numbers do not add up to $200$ due to ties.)
 In addition to this superior performance, the bound $\hat{\rho}_{\mathcal{V}},_{G_{1}}\left( \left\{ A_{1},A_{2}\right\} \right) $ obtained by analysis via the graph $G_1$ is invariant under (i) permutation of the labels $A_{1}$ and $A_{2}$ (obvious), and (ii) transposing of $A_{1}$ and $A_{2}$ (Corollary~\ref{cor:HSCC.invariance.under.transpose}).
 These are desirable properties which fail to hold for $G_{2}$ and $\overline{G}_2$ or their duals.
 Motivated by these observations, we generalize $G_{1}$ and its dual $G_{1}^{\prime}$ in the next section to the case of $m$ matrices and $m$ Lyapunov functions and establish that they have certain appealing properties.
 We will prove (cf. Theorem \ref{thm:HSCC.bound}) that these graphs always perform better than a common Lyapunov function in 2 steps (i.e., the graph $H_2$ in Figure~\ref{fig:jsr.graphs}), whereas, this is not the case for $G_{2}$ and $\overline{G}_2$ or their duals.